Electropaedia logo

 Failure Predictions

 The most commonly quoted measure of cell or battery life is the cycle life.
-It is defined as the number of cycles completed before the current capacity falls to less than 80% of the capacity when new.
+It is usually defined as the number of cycles completed before the current capacity falls to less than 80% of the capacity when new.
+Alternatively, for high power batteries, the useful cycle life sometimes defined as the number of cycles completed before the internal impedance increases to double the value it was when new.
 It is important that the test conditions specify the depth of discharge for the test cycles since battery cycle life increases exponentially as the depth of discharge is reduced.
 See graph of Life vs DOD.
 Specification sheets typically show a series of cell capacity measurements over time indicating a fairly linear reduction of capacity with age or cycles completed.
 The lifetime is specified as the time at which the capacity line crosses the 80% mark, (10 years in the example below).

 Since cell ageing is reasonably linear during the measurement period, it is tempting to extrapolate long term performance from short term results to reach early conclusions avoiding prolonged or impractical test programmes.
 The linear performance degradation with age implies that wearout failures are due to a single ageing mechanism and unless the tests are continued till all the test samples have failed, there is no guarantee that a second failure mode will not come into play at a later time, accelerating the ageing rate.
 Furthermore, what the published graphs of capacity against time generally do not show is the dispersion of the results, neither do they show the dependence on temperature and rate.